SimonWoodtli/zet/20220321190515/README.md

 1. Reboot system
 1. Make sure your VM is shutdown and go to Settings to add your USB device

-> Heads-up: On Windows Host Machines you also need to install [VBoxWindowsAdditions.exe] which can be done while the VM is running under Devices "Insert Guests Additions Image"
+> Hint: On Windows Host Machines you also need to install [VBoxWindowsAdditions.exe] which can be done while the VM is running under Devices "Insert Guests Additions Image"